Appropriations 101

 How are appropriations levels enforced?

 If any appropriations bill or amendment in either chamber exceeds the 302(b) allocation for that bill, causes total spending to exceed the 302(a) allocation, or causes total discretionary spending to exceed any statutory spending cap in place (if applicable), any Member of Congress can raise a budget “point of order” against consideration of the bill.
 The House can waive the point of order by a simple majority as part of the bill’s rule for floor consideration, and the Senate can override it through a 60-vote majority.
 Statutory spending caps come with even stricter rules and can result in consequences aimed at correcting violations, such as across-the-board cuts to put spending in line with the overall caps or other mechanisms to ensure fiscal responsibility.
-For FY 2024 and FY 2025, the caps enacted under the Fiscal Responsibility Act will be enforced through sequestration.
+For example, the FY 2024 and FY 2025 spending caps enacted under the Fiscal Responsibility Act had a sequestration mechanism in place designed for enforcement.

 What happens if funds are needed outside of the appropriations process?